jakubfi/ictester/doc/protocol.md

 * `RESP_ERR` - DUT configuration not accepted

-## DUT Connect
+## DUT Power Up

-This command causes the tester to configure its pin connections and apply power to the DUT.
+This command causes the tester to apply power to the DUT.
 Requires the DUT to be set up first.
-Note that if DUT connect is not sent explicitely, first `CMD_TEST_RUN` command will connect the DUT.

 DUT connection is done in 3 steps:

-* connect GND pin(-s),
-* connect VCC, pull-ups and C pins,
+* connect GND and VCC pins,
-* configure MCU pins according to DUT pin functions.
+* apply power to the VCC pin
+* measure GND and VCC current and bus voltage

+If measured current exceeds 190mA, overcurrent is reported and DUT is disconnected.

 ### Command format

-* 1 BYTE: command: `CMD_DUT_CONNECT`
+* 1 BYTE: command: `CMD_DUT_POWERUP`
-* 1 BYTE: DUT pin configuration number used by the test
+* 1 BYTE: safety\_off: 1=disable overcurrent check, 0=check for overcurrent

 ### Valid responses